mrktsm/thesaurus-rex/README.md

 ## **License**

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.